Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 1. Enabling transaction senders to create private transactions by marking who is privy to a transaction via the `privateFor` parameter.

-2. Replacing the payload of a private transaction with a hash of the encrypted payload, such that the original payload is not visible to participants who are not privy to the transaction.

-3. Storing encrypted private data off-chain in a separate component called the [private transaction manager](PrivateTransactionManager.md).
+1. Storing encrypted private data off-chain in a separate component called the [private transaction manager](PrivateTransactionManager.md).
   The private transaction manager encrypts private data, distributes the encrypted data to other parties that are privy to the transaction, and returns the decrypted payload to those parties.

+1. Replacing the payload of a private transaction with a hash of the encrypted payload, such that the original payload is not visible to participants who are not privy to the transaction.

 !!! note